-To keep track of the swaps, we maintain the range tree T, and three auxiliary sorted lists L_u , L_v , L_x , where L_u (resp., L_v , L_x) stores the points of P sorted by their u-coordinates (resp., v-coordinates).
+To keep track of the swaps, we maintain the range tree T and three auxiliary sorted lists L_u , L_v , L_x , where L_u (respectively, L_v , L_x) stores the points of P sorted by their u-coordinates (respectively, v-coordinates, x-coordinates).
 We implement L_u by threading the leaves of T, and we can implement L_v by threading the leaves of the secondary tree at the root of T. The list L_x is maintained separately.
 We maintain a collection of certificates, one for each pair of consecutive elements in each of the three lists; each certificate simply asserts that the corresponding pair obeys the respective order.
 We refer to these certificates as certificates of type (i), type (ii), and type (iii), respectively.
-The failure events of these certificates are then:
+The failure events of these certificates are then as follows.